CriminalInjuriesCompensationAuthority/tempus-broker/README.md

 - Comment lines 57 - 66 in `function/index.js`

 Configure local AWS environment:

-- Create an S3 bucket with a name of your choice
-- Create new parameter called `kta-bucket-name` in AWS parameter store with AWS systems manager containing that bucket name.
-- Copy contents of `function/resources/check-your-answers-sample.json` into a local document and upload it to S3.
-- Ensure the name of the document uploaded aligns with that in `function/resources/event.json`.
+The tempus broker uses localstack for easy setup of AWS services and resources.
+The setup can be found in the Makefile of this directory.

+In the Makefile `create-secrets` job, you will need to replace the seciton marked as `[REPLACE ME]` with the connection string found on the following confluence page:
-- Create new secret in AWS Secret manager containing oracle db data.
-Contents can be found in confluence under 'CICA-CIR -> Secrets - CICA -> Secrets - Tempus -> MRCORCL01 Tariff connection string'
+'CICA-CIR -> Secrets - CICA -> Secrets - Tempus -> MRCORCL01 Tariff connection string'
-- Create new parameter in AWS parameter store with AWS systems manager containing the ARN of that secret.

-- Create an IAM role for the tempus broker with access to the created resources.
-- If you use the AWS Toolkit extension, you can make a new AWS profile called `tempus-broker-s3` with the secret key and access key of the IAM role.
+Once this is done, open this project directory in terminal and run:
+ - `make init`
+ - `make create-bucket`
+ - `make create-secrets`
+ - `make create-parameters`

+To check the localstack container is running, you can run `docker ps`

 Use `npm run test` to run the function handler locally.